Blind Melon: Soup and Hoon's death (1993–1995)

 The group toured extensively in support of their debut, performing dates in Europe and Mexico and supporting such acts as Neil Young and Lenny Kravitz late in 1993.
 Their activity the following year included a performance at Woodstock '94 in August and a supporting slot on the Rolling Stones' Voodoo Lounge Tour thereafter.
 Amidst rising success, the band began to experience personal and legal problems related to drug and alcohol abuse, leading to multiple stints in drug rehabilitation for Hoon.

 In 1994, the members relocated to New Orleans, Louisiana, to begin work on their second album, Soup, with producer Andy Wallace.
 The album was released in 1995, and featured predominantly shorter songs with a less conventional alternative rock approach, including New Orleans-style jazz and a hodgepodge of instrumentation throughout, such as horn sections and mandolin/banjo tracks.
 The lyrics to "St. Andrew's Fall" referenced a suicide jump, "Skinned" spoke about the life of Ed Gein, and "New Life" addressed the forthcoming birth of Hoon's child.
 "Mouthful of Cavities" featured backing vocals from Jena Kraus, who subsequently recorded a solo record with Thorn and Smith.
-Despite the debut of the lead single, "Galaxie", at number 25 on the Billboard charts, Soup ultimately failed to meet sales expectations.
+Despite the debut of the lead single, "Galaxie", at number 25 on the Billboard chart, Soup ultimately failed to meet sales expectations.

 Later that year, Blind Melon contributed a version of the song "Out on the Tiles" to the Encomium tribute album to Led Zeppelin, and cover of the Schoolhouse Rock! song "Three Is a Magic Number" to the Schoolhouse Rock!
 Rocks compilation.
 Their version of "Three Is a Magic Number", although never a charting single, became a fan favorite and featured in the films Never Been Kissed, Slackers, and You, Me and Dupree.
 All Music Guide reviewer Theresa E. LaVeck has praised the tune's "'70s feel-good vibe" and "rolling jam-band rhythms".

 Against the advice of Hoon's drug counselor, Blind Melon went on tour in support of Soup.
 The band initially employed a counselor to assist Hoon's rehabilitation, but this attendant was soon dismissed.
 After several weeks on the road, Hoon was found dead on the band's tour bus of a heart attack caused by a cocaine overdose, on October 21, 1995, in Uptown New Orleans.